-15 Must Try Cradle Cap Home Remedies for Babies
+16 Must Try Cradle Cap Home Remedies for Babies

 Below listed are some of the effective home remedies that you can try at home to counter cradle cap in small babies.
 All these home remedies can be applied and washed off with some mild baby shampoo or with special shampoos prescribed by the paediatrician for cradle cap.

 Coconut oil has always been used as an antifungal and antibacterial agent for small bruises.
 It is very effective in countering the infections occurring in babies with cradle cap.
-It is very easily available and also functions as a good moisturizer to the scalp.
-Take a couple of drops of coconut oil in hand and warm it by rubbing between your palms.
+It is very easily available and also functions as a good moisturizer for the scalp.
+Take a couple of drops of coconut oil in your hand and warm it by rubbing it between your palms.
 Now, apply the oil on the areas of the baby that are affected and massage gently.
-Let it rest for about twenty minutes and brush off any flakes of scalp tissue that may have got dislodged during the massage.
+Let it rest for about twenty minutes and brush off any flakes of scalp tissue that may have dislodged during the massage.
 After twenty minutes, wash off the oil with lukewarm water and shampoo.

-- Apple Cider Vinegar:
+2. Apple Cider Vinegar

 Apple cider vinegar works by reducing the dryness of the scalp.
 Mix two portions of apple cider vinegar with one portion of water to dilute it.
 Apply this mixture on the scalp and leave it for about fifteen minutes.
 Wash off the liquid from the hair with warm water and repeat it twice in a week.
 Make sure it does not get into the baby’s eyes.

-Olive oil is one of the best oils especially for the skin as it contains a vitamin E. The vitamin E in olive oil nurtures the skin and protects it from infections.
+Olive oil is one of the best oils especially for the skin as it contains vitamin E. The vitamin E in olive oil nurtures the skin and protects it from infections.
 Apply a few teaspoons of olive oil and gently massage the scalp with it.
 Let it rest for a few hours or even overnight and rinse off with a mild shampoo to get a nourished scalp.
 It is one of the best natural remedies for cradle cap in infants.

 Although baking soda sounds like a very strong substance for babies, it helps in treating cradle cap by absorbing the excess oil that is responsible for clogging the pores.
 Apply a diluted mixture of baking soda in water over the scalp and wash it off after fifteen minutes.
 The alkaline pH of the soda neutralizes the pH on the scalp and makes it easy to remove the flakes from the scalp.
 This remedy, however, is preferred more for toddlers as opposed to infants.

-- Tea Tree Oil:
+6. Tea Tree Oil

 Tea tree oil available in select drug stores is a popular anti-acne medicine used by adults.
 Using the same principle, it works for cradle cap in babies also, by controlling the excess secretion of oil glands.
-To use tea tree oil, mix it in the ratio of 1:10 with almond oil and use the diluted tea tree oil on the scalp by gently massaging it.
+To use tea tree oil, mix it in a ratio of 1:10 with almond oil and use the diluted tea tree oil on the scalp by gently massaging it.
 Leave it for absorption for about twenty minutes and wash it off with baby shampoo.

 Any vegetable or mineral oil available in the market is also a good remedy for cradle cap.
 It can be used to soothe the skin of the baby and loosen the scale formation.
 It can be applied and left for about two hours for soaking, before washing with safe baby shampoo.